 First, your dentist in Randwick will take an impression of your mouth so that a plaster cast can be created from it.
 This cast or mould is sent to a dental laboratory to make the custom night guard.
 The material is then shaped around the mould to form a well-fitted protective barrier between your upper and lower teeth.
 The guard can be fitted for your upper or lower teeth.

 Once made, the mould is used to check how it fits and how the bite comes together.
 Adjustments are made as necessary.
 Once the lab is sure it’s perfect, they’ll deliver it to you with instructions for wear and care.
 Make sure the guard fits well and that it’s comfortable.
 It should be stable in the arch, it shouldn’t move and it shouldn’t press on any part of the mouth, causing discomfort or pain.

-Talk to the expert dentists at Randwick Dental Care in Sydney to discuss teeth clenching and grinding.
+Talk to the expert dentists at Randwick Dental Care about 7 km from Sydney to discuss teeth clenching and grinding.
 Treat your bruxism with the help of custom-made dental night guards!
-Call us on 02 9199 8901 to book an appointment.
+Call us on (02) 9314 5226 to book an appointment.